leejo/leejo.github.io/_posts/2026-09-22-scanner_final.md

 Old hardware has new exciting ways to fail.
 As time goes on components will fail or loosen - components that were expected to last decades.
 Then that results in tribal knowledge, or worse link rot and QR code rot.
 A lot of this stuff is hidden in walled gardens.
 There's a Facebook Imacon group, for example.

-Why in the everloving fuck is a group for technical people, by technical people, on Facebook?
+Why in the ever-loving fuck is a group for technical people, by technical people, on Facebook?

 <div class="img-centre">
     <img width="650px" src="{{ site.baseurl }}/images/2026/scanner/chat_gpt.png" />